 Record of signatures providing acknowledgment of being aware of and committed to complying with the contents of this Environmental Management Programme (EMPr), which relates to the environmental mitigation measures for the project outlined below, and the environmental conditions contained in all other contract documents.

 PROJECT NAME:

-Rectification of unlawful clearance of indigenous vegetation and proposed construction of a residential dwelling on Erf 1216 Sea Vista, St Francis Bay, Kouga Municipality, Eastern Cape.
+Proposed construction of a residential dwelling on Erf 1216 Sea Vista, St Francis Bay, Kouga Municipality, Eastern Cape.

 DEDEA REF: